hd9/aspnet-microservices/README.md

   [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/)
   or equivalent.
 * **Versioning**: when developing complex applications, its inevitable that we'll have to make changes to our apis.
-This project doesn't take that into account as it would grow it in size and complexity.
-For more information on that topic, consider reading
+This project takes opinionated decisions which may not be the best for every project.
-  [this document](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design#versioning-a-restful-web-api).
+  For more information on the topic, consider reading [this document](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design#versioning-a-restful-web-api).
-* **Single Repository**: at first sight, having all microservices in the same .NET solution may sound strange.
+* **Single Git Repository**: at first sight, having all microservices in the same .NET solution may sound strange.
 And indeed it is because on large organizations, different microservices are developed by different teams using potentially different tools (programming languages, databases, etc) and are usually hosted on